 Is Damon Lindelof a hack?

-At this point, yeah.
-He wrote or co-wrote Lost, Cowboys & Aliens, Prometheus, and now Star Trek Into Darkness.
+Yes.
+He wrote or co-wrote Lost, Cowboys & Aliens, Prometheus (our review), and now Star Trek Into Darkness.
 What are your feelings towards these movies and shows?
 They all kinda have neat concepts ultimately marred by an inescapable blubber of bullshit.
 I wouldn't trust this guy to push a fucking broom.

 Why didn't they beam Spock straight out of the volcano?